hpe-storage/hpe-gl4f-probe/docs/index.md

 # Support

-The HPE GreenLake for File Storage Data Reduction Estimation Probe is supported by HPE when used with HPE storage arrays on valid support contracts.
-Send email to [gl4fprobe@hpe.com](mailto:gl4fprobe@hpe.com) to get started with any issue that requires assistance.
-Engage your HPE representative for other means to contact HPE Storage support directly.
+Typically you would work with your HPE Sales engineer to deploy and use The HPE GreenLake for File Storage Data Reduction Estimation Probe.
+Should you have issues or additional questions you can contact us at [gl4fprobe@hpe.com](mailto:gl4fprobe@hpe.com).